Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 2

 Because lymphatic vessels have three tunics (intima, media, and externa) and valves, they structurally resemble

-A. arterioles.
+A. capillaries.

 B. veins.